cg-tuwien/ppsurf_modeling/README.md

 #### Report

-1. **Run the training and evaluation with the default setup and note the resulting Chamfer distance.
-Report all changes you made.**
+1. **Run the training and evaluation with the default setup and note.
+Report**
+   1. all the changes you made.
+   2. mean Chamfer distance and F1-Scores from the result XLSX.
+   3. training and validation loss curves.
 2. **In supervised training, a loss function computes the error between the prediction and the ground-truth (GT) data.
 A minor change can cause huge differences in accuracy.
 Change the loss function in [source/poco_model.py](source/poco_model.py) to something else.
 Implement your own loss function or try one of [Pytorch](https://pytorch.org/docs/stable/nn.html#loss-functions).
 Re-train and evaluate the results.
-Report the differences.**
+Report the differences and explain why you chose this loss function.**

 ### Bonus Task 1 (5 Bonus Points): Simulate Scanner Noise